cleberMargarida/k-entity-framework/docs/index.md

 ## API Reference

-The complete API reference is under [API Documentation](~/docs/api-reference.md) section.
+The complete API reference is available in the API Documentation section.

 ## Contributing